BrendanCooney/global-gamers-club/README.md

 https://github.com/BrendanCooney/global-gamers-club

+## Bugs
+I was not sure how to add images or screenshots to my readme file until I found out how onn YouTube.
+Unfortuantely after making the changes in GitHub I could do no further commits via GitPod all commits since then have been manual.

 * Credits
 All credit of the layout concept should go to the code institute team and the Love Running project design.